 Waren Ames is the Executive Director of AgriStability at the Saskatchewan Crop Insurance Corporation.
 He has been with the AgriStability unit at SCIC, since July 2014, as Manager of Policy, Program Development and Readiness, and then moved to his current position on May 14, 2018.

-Prior to joining SCIC, Waren had been with Agriculture and Agri-Food Canada in Winnipeg, Manitoba, and was involved with the AgriStability Program through various roles, including Manager; Workforce Orientation; and Learning and Development.
+Prior to joining SCIC, Waren was with Agriculture and Agri-Food Canada in Winnipeg, Manitoba, and was involved with the AgriStability Program through various roles, including Manager; Workforce Orientation; and Learning and Development.

-Waren was born in Swan River, Manitoba and his family moved to northern Manitoba shortly afterwards.
-His family lived in different parts of the north, moving from Thompson, to Lynn Lake, and then The Pas.
-Even while living in northern Manitoba, his family would return to his grandparents mixed farm for the summers.
+Waren was born in Swan River, Manitoba.
+His family lived in different northern areas of that province, moving from Thompson, to Lynn Lake, and then to The Pas.
+Even while living in northern Manitoba, his family would return to his grandparents’ mixed farm for the summers.
 In the early 1980s, his parents moved the family back to the farm permanently.
-Waren’s parents still live on the original homestead of his great-grandfather near Minitonas, Manitoba.
+Waren’s parents still live on his great-grandfather’s original homestead near Minitonas, Manitoba.

 Executive Director of Research and Development

 Lorelei grew up on a mixed farm near Melville, Saskatchewan.
 She and her husband Bradley, together with their four children, raised purebred and commercial cattle for many years.
-They have spent many weekends travelling with their children to high school and amateur rodeos and 4-H shows over the years, and enjoying family vacations and outdoor activities.
+They spent many weekends travelling with their children to high school and amateur rodeos and 4-H shows over the years, as well as enjoying family vacations and outdoor activities.

 Executive Director of Human Resources